John Brown's 2 TD catches lead Cardinals past Falcons 24-14

 INJURY UPDATE

+Cardinals: Backup DT Olsen Pierre suffered a concussion. … OT Ulrick John walked off the field with an ankle injury.

 Falcons: Rookie RB Brian Hill, competing with Terron Ward for a backup spot, left in the third quarter with an ankle injury.
-Backup OT Kevin Graf also suffered an ankle injury. … RB Devonta Freeman (concussion protocol) did not play.
+Backup OT Kevin Graf also suffered an ankle injury and LB LaRoy Reynolds suffered a shoulder injury. … RB Devonta Freeman (concussion protocol) did not play.
 He was on the field but not in uniform for pregame drills.

 —